Sagnik-Das-03/TIPPER/README.md

 * Pure Kotlin
 * Single Screen
-* Calculates all the values innstantly
+* Calculates all the values instantly
 * No libraries

 ## Instructions to Build